This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Hip and elbow dysplasia: These are very painful conditions caused by malformation of the hip and elbow joints.
 Affected dogs usually experience mobility problems, lameness, and arthritis and must take pain meds during their lives.

 - Cataracts: In Australian shepherds, hereditary cataracts start forming after two years of age and are caused by a gene mutation.
-This type of hereditary cataract leads to progressive vision loss.
+This type of hereditary cataracts leads to progressive vision loss.

 How To Train Your Australian Shepherd And Lab Mix